-At any of the legal stages throughout the enforcement process, up to the issuing of the warrant stage, mitigating circumstances will be considered in order to produce a reasonable and sustainable decision.
+At any of the legal stages throughout the enforcement process, mitigating circumstances will be considered in order to produce a reasonable and sustainable decision.

-This Authority has a policy of allowing a short observation period when vehicles are parked on double yellow lines.
-This is to allow for any loading or unloading of heavy goods, however should there be evidence from a CEO that it is immediately evident that no loading/unloading is taking place; an instant PCN will be served.
+This Council has a policy of allowing a short observation period when vehicles are parked on double yellow lines.
+This is to allow for any loading or unloading of heavy goods.

-This Authority also has a policy to allow a short observation period for pay and display and limited waiting parking areas to allow for a short delay in returning to the vehicle.
+This Council also has a policy to allow a short observation period for pay and display and limited waiting parking areas to allow for a short delay in returning to the vehicle.

 In cases of extreme hardship, customers may be given the opportunity to pay the full charge in instalments.
-Each case will be dealt with on its own merits and a request for such should be made in writing or by e-mail to parking services.
-It is important to list all/any outstanding PCN'S.
+Each case will be dealt with on its own merits and a request for such should be made in writing to the Parking and Enforcement Manager.

-At every stage that correspondence is sent to a registered owner/keeper or appellant, that person will be advised of the next course of action that will apply.
+At every stage that correspondence is sent to a registered owner/keeper or appellant.
+That person will be advised of the next course of action that will apply.
 All correspondence will be matched and input into the relevant case and responded to within corporate timescales or before.
-Further advice is available on the Council website; www.fareham.gov.uk